Coffee Plantation

 Coffee Plantations in Asia

-While Latin America and Africa dominate the coffee scene, Asia has steadily risen as a major coffee producer.
-Several countries in Asia have begun cultivating high-quality coffee, with Vietnam and Indonesia leading the charge.
+Although Latin America and Africa are prominent in the coffee world, Asia has been developing itself as a major coffee producer.
+Some countries in Asia have already started planting better coffee, Vietnam and Indonesia being among the front runners.

 1. Vietnam

-The second-largest coffee producer in the world and mostly growing Robusta coffee is Vietnam.
-Robusta coffee from Vietnam is typically stronger and more bitter than the Arabica variety.
+Vietnam, the world’s second-largest coffee producer growing predominantly Robusta coffee is a case in point.
+Under normal circumstances, Robusta coffee from Vietnam has a stronger, bitter taste than the Arabica type.

 2. Indonesia

-Indonesia has become one of the largest coffee producers in the world, thanks to its rich volcanic soil and unique growing conditions.
-The country’s coffee plantations span several islands, with the most famous being Sumatra, Java, and Sulawesi.
+Indonesia has developed into one of the world’s leading coffee producers, due in large part to its exceptionally rich volcanic soil and ideal growing climate.
+The country has coffee plantations across a number of islands, the most of esteemed of which being Sumatra, Java, and Sulawesi.

-Indonesian coffees are known for their full-bodied, earthy flavors, often with notes of spice and cocoa.
+Indonesian coffees are bold and earthy, often with hints of spice and chocolate.

 Read Also: The Coffee Supply Chain, How Coffee Gets from Farms to Your Cup